 The Camino del Norte

-The Camino del Norte, or Northern Way, is one of the most breathtaking Camino de Santiago routes.
-Following Spain’s “Green Coast” along the Bay of Biscay, this Camino stretches from San Sebastián in the Basque Country to Santiago de Compostela in Galicia.
+The Camino del Norte, or Northern Way, is one of the most breathtaking routes of the Camino de Santiago.
+Following Spain’s wild and beautiful “Green Coast” along the Bay of Biscay, this unforgettable path stretches from San Sebastián in the Basque Country to Santiago de Compostela in Galicia.

 Why Walk the Northern Way?